astroray/UElixir/README.md

 **Assumes that all client is reliable.**

 This is bad assumption.
-But since this is simple demo project, I didn't implement funtionalities such as checking whether the state is valid.
+But since this is simple demo project, I didn't implement functionalities such as checking whether the state is valid.

 **Scale property of Transform is ignored for simplicity**